 What is the male guardianship rule?

-Women in Saudi Arabia, irrespective of their age, education or employment status, must have a male guardian, typically a father, brother, husband or uncle (mahram).
-Women are treated like second class citizens in Saudi Arabia.
+Women in Saudi Arabia, irrespective of their age, education, or employment status, must have a male guardian, typically a father, brother, husband, or uncle (mahram).
+Women are treated as second-class citizens in Saudi Arabia.
 All females, girls, and women are forbidden from traveling, conducting official business, or undergoing certain medical procedures without permission from their male guardians.
 Women are not allowed to leave the house without a male accompany.
 The ownership of a woman is passed from one man to another, typically from the father or the brother to the husband.
 Women are treated as possessions of their male guardians.

 Women need their guardian’s permission for:

 - Elective surgery, particularly when sexual in nature